 Criminal trials are normally held in a general court of first instance.
-These are called District Courts.
+These are called M District Courts.
 Generally, the court in the area where the alleged crime was committed will hear the case.
-Trials are normally District Courts.
-Generally, the court rial.
+Trials are normally Public.
+This means that anyone may be present at your trial.
 However, the court may order that certain cases, such as matters related to sexual crimes, are heard fully or in part without the public being present.
 The same is true if you are under eighteen years of age when you face charges.

 The composition of the court depends on the nature of the case.
-Your case may be heard by one judge, one judge and three \mathbb{R}^{n} lay judges, two judges and three or four lay judges, or three judges.
+Your case may be heard by one judge, one judge and three 🔀 lay judges, two judges and three or four lay judges, or three judges.
 As a rule, the composition depends on how serious the crime is.